d3fc/d3fc/indicators/_posts/2010-10-11-movingAverage.md

       .call(ma);
 ---

 A [moving average](http://en.wikipedia.org/wiki/Moving_average) is an indicator that smooths out fluctuations in data.
-This component draws a [simple moving average](http://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) line on a chart for a given data field, averaging the previous 5 points by default.
+This component computes a [simple moving average](http://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) for a given data field, averaging the previous 5 points by default.

+D3FC indicators are comprised of two component parts:

+ + The indicator algorithm, which is applied to the input data.
+The algorithm computes the indicator and merges the result back into the source data (although this behaviour is configurable).
+ + An optional indicator renderer, that converts the algorithm output into one or more series / annotations.

+Simpler indicators do not require renderer with their output readily rendered via a simple series.

 The example below creates a point series and a moving average: